dqops/dqo/docs/checks/column/integrity/foreign-key-match-percent.md

 **foreign key match percent** checks

 **Description**
-Column level check that ensures that there are no more than a minimum percentage of values matching values in another table column.
+Column-level check that ensures that there are no more than a minimum percentage of values matching values in another table column.

 ___